pranav98711/pranav98711/README.md

 - 🌱 I’m currently learning R Programming and R Studio

-- ⚡ Fav Quote: With breaks on, if you try to drive somewhere, you'll burn yourself
+- ⚡ Fav Quote: With brakes on, if you try to drive somewhere, you'll burn yourself

 <br/>